talklet389/website-templete/SECURITY.md

 ## Reporting a Vulnerability

-please report the vernuriblity on the wiki
+please report the vernuriblity on the wiki or forum